Onto-Med/top-backend/README.md

 # TOP Backend

-Spring Boot based backend of the TOP framework
+Spring Boot based backend of the TOP framework.
+Please see [top-deployment](https://onto-med.github.io/top-deployment) for additional documentation.

 ## Running the Spring Server